kubernetes/kubernetes/docs/access.md

 Initial Features:
 - `userAccount` object is immutable
 - there is no superuser `userAccount`
-- `userAccount` objects are statically populated in the k8s API store by reading a config file.
-Only a k8s admin can do this.
+- `userAccount` objects are statically populated in the K8s API store by reading a config file.
+Only a K8s Cluster Admin can do this.
 - `userAccount` can have a default `project`.
 If API call does not specify a `project`, the default `project` for that caller is assumed.
 - `userAccount` may access multiple projects.

 Improvements:
-- Make `userAccount` part of a separate API group from core k8s objects like `pod`.
+- Make `userAccount` part of a separate API group from core K8s objects like `pod`.
 Facilitates plugging in alternate Access Management.

 Simple Profile:
-   - single `userAccount`, used by all users.
+   - single `userAccount`, used by all K8s Users and Project Admins.

 Enterprise Profile:
    - every human user has own `userAccount`.
    - `userAccount`s have labels that indicate both membership in groups, and ability to act in certain roles.
    - each service using the API has own `userAccount` too. (e.g. `scheduler`, `repcontroller`)
-   - automated jobs to denormalize the ldap group info into the local system list of users into the k8s userAccount file.
+   - automated jobs to denormalize the ldap group info into the local system list of users into the K8s userAccount file.

 ###Unix accounts
 A `userAccount` is not a Unix user account.
 The fact that a pod is started by a `userAccount` does not mean that the processes in that pod's containers run as a Unix user with a corresponding name or identity.